Skip to main content

 It wasn’t science but the human spirit that provided the fuel for this ride into the danger zone.
 In the third year of an unimaginable war, they met the moment by doing the one thing that couldn’t be delivered via a video screen.

-Their gallant gesture struck the right chord, but the truth was Francesca and her fellow travellers had been showing up for Ukraine ever since the Russian invasion of February 2022 started the deadliest war in Europe since World War II.
+Their gallant gesture struck the right chord, but the truth was Francesca Romana and her fellow travellers had been showing up for Ukraine ever since the Russian invasion of February 2022 started the deadliest war in Europe since World War II.

-Her first reaction to news of the invasion had been disbelief, Francesca says.
+Her first reaction to news of the invasion had been disbelief, Francesca Romana says.
 “I’d been there in December and was due to go there in February, but all travel and activities were immediately cancelled.
 We thought it couldn’t be true.”

 Discussions within the ESO posed the question, what should a scientific society do?
 The answer was a task force to address the needs of the Ukrainian stroke community that Francesca, who by her own assessment has the makings of an activist, was tapped to lead.

 They realized their Ukrainian colleagues were in shock, she says.
-Urgent needs were met with urgent responses, such as Prof. Giancarlo Graziano of San Filippo Neri Hospital opening the doors of his rehabilitation unit to a Ukrainian stroke survivor, and others opening their homes.
-Francesca offered comfort and connection in early morning phone calls from Rome where she is the senior neurologist at San Camillo Forlanini Hospital.
+Urgent needs were met with urgent responses, such as Prof. Giancarlo Graziani of San Filippo Neri Hospital opening the doors of his rehabilitation unit to a Ukrainian stroke survivor, and others opening their homes.
+Francesca Romana offered comfort and connection in early morning phone calls from Rome where she is the senior neurologist at San Camillo Forlanini Hospital.
 She says, “We had to keep the community together, let them know they were not alone.”

 "